-Swiss Meringue Buttercream: This meringue buttercream is the best, easiest and tastiest icing to use when decorating cakes.
+This meringue buttercream is the best, easiest and tastiest icing to use when decorating cakes.
 It is also very stable and resilient.
-If you do not add the butter and flavoring in the last stage you can bake this type of meringue with great success for design elements such as birds, rosettes and disks.
+If you do not add the butter and flavoring in the last stage, you can bake this type of meringue with great success for design elements such as birds, rosettes and disks.

-Italian Meringue: Italian meringue buttercream is very similar to Swiss meringue buttercream except you whisk a simple sugar syrup into beaten egg whites instead of using a water bath.
+Italian meringue buttercream is very similar to Swiss meringue buttercream except you whisk a simple sugar syrup into beaten egg whites instead of using a water bath.
 It is a lovely light icing that is not too sweet and perfect for decorating cakes and cupcakes because it is firm, stable and glossy.
-You will need a candy thermometer for this process and a little experience with creating soft, ball stage sugar (240 degrees F-245 degrees F).
+You will need a candy thermometer for this process and a little experience with creating soft, ball stage sugar (240-245 F).
 This type of meringue is not usually attempted by home chefs because cooking sugar can be intimidating the first time but it is well worth the effort.

 Tips and Techniques

 - Make sure your equipment is completely clean without any traces of grease residue.
 Grease will make it harder to get your egg whites as foamy as you need them to be.
 Do not use plastic bowls and try wiping the stainless steel bowls with half a lemon to ensure no grease.